 NACCHO is the voice of nearly 3,000 local health departments (LHDs) across the country.
 These city, county, metropolitan, district, and tribal departments work to protect and improve the health of all people and all communities.
 NACCHO provides resources to help LHD leaders develop public health policies and programs to ensure that communities have access to the vital programs and services people need to keep them protected from disease and disaster.
 Additionally, NACCHO advocates on behalf of LHDs with federal policymakers for adequate resources, appropriate public health legislation, and sensible policies to address the myriad of challenges facing communities.

-NACCHO, with support from the Centers for Disease Control and Prevention (CDC) Division of Human Development and Disability, has provided funding to 10 local health departments to address the needs of people with disabilities in COVID-19 planning, mitigation, and recovery efforts.
+NACCHO, with support from the Centers for Disease Control and Prevention (CDC), Division of Human Development and Disability, has provided funding to 10 local health departments to address the needs of people with disabilities in COVID-19 planning, mitigation, and recovery efforts.
 The local health departments are funded to embed disability specialists, who will serve as subject matter experts, in local public health emergency preparedness planning and response programs and update local emergency response plans to better serve the needs of people with disabilities during outbreaks, pandemics, and other national emergencies.
 NACCHO is seeking applications for an experienced consultant to provide tailored technical assistance to awardees throughout the project period.

 Funding Overview and Timeline